 WEATHER: The weather is usually cool to warm.
 Average temps are from the mid 60s to the mid 70s.
 However, temperatures can vary into the 40s, particularly with rain.
 Be prepared with cold weather rain gear, long-fingered gloves, pants, shoe covers and helmet cover.

-CANCELLATION POLICY: The BAC ride registration fee and credit card fees are not refundable unless the entire tour is canceled.
+CANCELLATION POLICY: The BAC ride registration fee and credit card fees are not refundable unless the entire tour is canceled due to low enrollment.
 Refunds of tour payments will depend upon whether a replacement rider signs up, and on costs that can be recouped.
 The amount refunded will be based on the principle that the tour’s remaining participants will not incur any additional cost as a result of cancellations.
 If the canceling participant is replaced, a refund will be made at that time.
 If the canceling participant can't be replaced, any refund will be determined after the ride and final expense report are completed.
 Note that most hotels on the tour require a final count for the reservation 30 days in advance.)
 If a single participant cancels and another roommate cannot be found, in addition to other costs that cannot be recouped the canceling roommate may also be liable for the single supplement fee of the roommate remaining on the tour.
 BAC encourages members to purchase trip cancellation insurance.

 RIDE PARTICIPANT RESPONSIBILITY: Please remember that BAC Ride Leaders are volunteers, and that successful tours depend on participants providing much of their own support, including changing their own flat tires.
 Participants are expected to come to the ride well trained, in good health and ready to accomplish the required daily riding using well-maintained bicycles.
 All participants should accept responsibility for a safe and enjoyable tour.
 We encourage you to read the ride description carefully and respond to requests from Ride Leader.
 While on the ride, support your Ride Leader with offers to help with various tasks such as happy hour preparation and cleanup.
 Please do not interfere with the ride by inviting non-participants onto any portion of the ride or tour.
 Please keep the Ride Leader informed of any special request you may have and respect the Ride Leader’s decisions.